thangarathi555-coder/Samplesuperstore/README.md

-# Superstore Sales Analysis
+# 📊 Superstore Sales Data Analysis using Python

 ## 📌 Project Overview

-This project performs Exploratory Data Analysis (EDA) on the Sample Superstore dataset using Python.
-The analysis helps understand sales performance, delivery time, and category-wise sales using simple visualizations.
+This project performs basic data analysis on the **Sample Superstore** dataset using **Python**, **Pandas**, **NumPy**, **Matplotlib**, and **Seaborn**.
+The goal is to understand sales performance, analyze delivery time, and visualize important business insights.

+## 🎯 Objectives

+* Load and explore the Superstore dataset.
+* Convert order and shipping dates into datetime format.
+* Calculate delivery time for each order.
+* Check for missing values.
+* Analyze total sales by category.
+* Visualize sales distribution.

 ## 🛠️ Technologies Used

-- Python
+* Python
-- Pandas
+* Pandas
-- NumPy
+* NumPy
-- Matplotlib
+* Matplotlib
-- Seaborn
+* Seaborn

 ## 📂 Dataset

-- **File:** `samplesuperstore - samplesuperstore.csv`
+* **File:** `samplesuperstore - samplesuperstore.csv`

-## 📊 Analysis Performed
+## 📋 Analysis Performed

+1. Imported required Python libraries.
-- Loaded and explored the dataset
+2. Loaded the dataset using Pandas.
-- Checked data types and summary statistics
+3. Displayed dataset information and summary statistics.
-- Converted **Order Date** and **Ship Date** into datetime format
+4. Converted **Order Date** and **Ship Date** to datetime format.
-- Calculated **Delivery Days**
+5. Calculated **Delivery Days**.
-- Checked for missing values
+6. Checked for missing values.
-- Calculated total sales for each category
+7. Calculated total sales for each product category.
-- Created a **Bar Chart** for category-wise sales
-- Created a **Histogram** to show sales distribution

-## 📈 Output
+8. Created visualizations:

-- Sales by Category (Bar Chart)
+   * Sales by Category (Bar Chart)
-- Sales Distribution (Histogram)
+   * Sales Distribution (Histogram)

+## 📊 Output

+The project generates:

+* Dataset summary
+* Delivery days calculation
+* Total sales by category
+* Bar chart of category-wise sales
+* Histogram showing sales distribution

 ## ▶️ How to Run

+1. Clone this repository.
-1. Install the required libraries:
+2. Install the required libraries:

    ```
    pip install pandas numpy matplotlib seaborn
    ```
-2. Place the dataset in the project folder.
+3. Place the dataset file in the project folder.
-3. Run the Python script.
+4. Run the Python script.

+## 📈 Sample Visualizations

+* Sales by Category
+* Sales Distribution Histogram

-## 👤 Author
+## 👨‍💻 Author

 **Thangarathi**

+BCA Student